Anton87/NERDemo/README.md

 1. the token id/position in a sentence
 2. the token itself
-3. the lemma corrisponding to the token
+3. the lemma corresponding to the token
 4. the part-of-speech tag assigned to the token
 5. the named-entity category label in IOB format assigned to a token